-If school is closed for an emergency (such as a snow day), all games and practices will be cancelled for that day.
+If school is closed for an emergency (such as a snow day), all games and practices will be canceled for that day.
+Note there may be special or unique circumstances that will allow for the event to occur as scheduled.